 - Lead-acid batteries - canadianbatteryassociation.ca

-- Lighting equipment - productcare.org/lights
+- Lighting fixtures - productcare.org/lights

 - Outdoor power equipment - opeic.ca